UXAspects/UXAspects/guides/Protractor Tests Documentation.md

 #### Building UXAspects

+The Protractor tests require assets created when UXAspects is built.

 - In the 'UXAspects' folder run the commands `npm install` and `grunt build`.

 #### Running the Protractor tests